xy980523/ShipsEar-An-Unofficial-Train-Test-Split/README.md

 An unofficial train-test split for ShipsEar: An underwater vessel noise database

 ## Background
-**The ShipsEar dataset** (https://doi.org/10.1016/j.apacoust.2016.06.008) is one of the most commonly used underwater noise databases and is widely used in the field of underwater acoustics.
+**The ShipsEar dataset** (https://doi.org/10.1016/j.apacoust.2016.06.008) is widely used in the field of underwater acoustics as one of the most commonly utilized underwater noise databases.
-However, the official train-test split is not available, which prevents fair comparisons for many works.
+However, the official train-test split is unavailable, which hinders fair comparisons across various works.
-This repo is intended to provide an unofficial **training-test split** for works seeking **fair comparisons and credible benchmarks**.
+This repository aims to address this limitation by providing an unofficial **training-test split**, enabling works to achieve **fair comparisons** and **credible benchmarks**.

 ```
 @article{santos2016shipsear,